Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Experiments

 \subsection{Datasets}

-The experiments are conducted on two large-scale medical datasets, including the COPDGene dataset~\cite{regan2011genetic} and the GSP dataset~\cite{holmes2015brain}.
-Both datasets are publicly available and details about image acquisition can be found in Supplementary Material.
+The experiments are conducted on two large-scale 3D datasets, including the COPDGene dataset~\cite{regan2011genetic} and the GSP dataset~\cite{holmes2015brain}.
+Both are publicly available and details about image acquisition are presented in Supplementary Material.

 { \bf COPDGene Dataset: } We use 3D thorax computerized tomography (CT) images of 9,276 subjects from COPDGene dataset in our study.
 Only full inspiration scans are used in our study.
-We trim blank slices with all-zero values and resize the images to $256^3$.
+We trim blank axial slices with all-zero values and resize the images to $256^3$.
 The Hounsfield units of the CT images have been calibrated and air density correction has been applied.
-Then the Hounsfield Units (HU) are mapped to the intensity window of $[-1024,600]$ and normalized to $[-1,1]$.
+The Hounsfield Units (HU) are mapped to the intensity window of $[-1024,600]$ and normalized to $[-1,1]$.

-{ \bf GSP Dataset: } We use 3D Brain magnetic resonance images (MRIs) of 3,538 subjects from Brain Genomics Superstruct Project (GSP)~\cite{holmes2015brain} in our experiments.
+{ \bf GSP Dataset: } We use 3D Brain magnetic resonance images (MRIs) of 3,538 subjects from the Brain Genomics Superstruct Project (GSP)~\cite{holmes2015brain} in our experiments.
 The FreeSurfer package~\cite{fischl2012freesurfer} is used to remove the non-brain region in the images, bias-field correction, intensity normalization, affine registration to Talairach space, and resampling to $1 mm^3$ isotropic resolution.
-We trim the blank slices with all-zero values and rescale the images into $256^3$.
-The intensity value is normalized to $[-1,1]$.
+We trim the blank axial slices with all-zero values and rescale the images into $256^3$.
+The intensity value is clipped at top $0.1\%$ quantile to remove outliers, and then normalized into $[-1,1]$.